Wolf Trivia Quiz Questions With Answers

 Non-rabid wolves have attacked and killed people, mainly children, but this is what?

-A: Rare, as wolves are relatively few, live away from people, and have developed a fear of humans from hunters and shepherds.
+A: Rare, as wolves are relatively few, live away from people, and have developed a fear of humans from

 There are how many subspecies of Canis lupus listed under the designated common name of "wolf" in Mammal Species of the World third edition that was published in